Here's everything you need to know about Kobe Bryant's statue unveiling

-A statue commemorating the late Lakers star will be unveiled on Feb.
-8, 2024, outside of the Crypto.com Arena.
+A statue commemorating the late Lakers star will be unveiled Thursday outside of the Crypto.com Arena, formerly Staples Center, in downtown Los Angeles.

+Thursday held special significance for the unveiling of Bryant's statue, chosen in honor of the numerology associated with the date, 2/8/24.

+Notably, the No. 2 was a tribute to Gianna Bryant's jersey number, while Kobe himself had iconic associations with the numbers 8 and 24 during his illustrious career.
+Gianna and her father were among nine people killed in a January 2020 helicopter crash in the mountains northwest of Los Angeles.

 Bryant will join a list of Lakers legends who have a statue on the Star Plaza such as Elgin Baylor, Shaquille O’Neal, Kareem Abdul-Jabbar, Earvin “Magic” Johnson, Jerry West and announcer Chick Hearn.